cloudgraph/cloudgraph-examples-quickstart/cloudgraph-quickstart-mysql-uml/README.md

-allow us to generate code and persist the entities we created in one or more physical data stores. (*Note that for big-data stores such as HBase the size of the physical table is greatly influenced by the size of column names, and the logical/physical name isolation provided by Plasma is critical for controlling the size of the physical store while maintaining a readable data model and generated code*) First select the root package node on the Model Explorer and rename the package to HumanResources.
+allow us to generate code and persist the entities we created in one or more physical data stores. (*Note that for big-data stores such as HBase the size of the physical table is greatly influenced by the size of column names, and the logical/physical name isolation provided by CloudGraph is critical for controlling the size of the physical store while maintaining a readable data model and generated code*) First select the root package node on the Model Explorer and rename the package to HumanResources.
 Then select the Profile editor section and